On the magnetotransport of 3D systems in quantizing magnetic field

 \section{Abstract}

-Based on a thermodynamic approach, we calculate the components of the resistivity tensor for 3D electron gas assumed to be dissipationless in the strong quantum limit.
-The longitudinal resistivity results from Peltier and Seebeck effects combined.
-The components of the resistivity tensor found to be a universal functions of magnetic field and temperature.
+The resistivity components of 3D electron gas placed in quantizing magnetic field are calculated taking into account the correction caused by combined action of the Peltier and Seebeck thermoelectric effects.
+The longitudinal, transverse and the Hall magnetoresistivities exhibit familiar 1/H-period oscillations being universal functions of magnetic field and temperature.

-The electronic transport in 3D solids subjected in strong magnetic fields have been of intense investigation since the late 1950s.
-Usually, the transport coefficients can be easily found out by means of standard calculation of the bulk current and heat fluxes.
-As was demonstrated first in Ref.\cite{Obraztzov}, in quantizing magnetic fields it is necessary to take into account the diamagnetic surface currents.
-The total current through the sample cross section is given by the sum of both bulk and surface components.
-In this case the transport coefficients found to satisfy the Einstein and Onsager phenomenological relationships.
+The electronic transport of 3D solids subjected to strong magnetic field has been intensively studied since the observation of the Schubnikov-de Haas oscillations[1].
+The most of the interest concerned the transverse (i.e $\bot B$) magnetotransport.
+The problem was considered semiclassically[2,3] and, then, using the rigorous quantum mechanical approach[4,5].
+With the help of density matrix equation the components of the conductivity tensor associated with transverse magnetotransport was obtained in Ref.[4].
+Despite this progress, the incorporation of the thermal effects faced the strong difficulties[6-9].
+As it was demonstrated for the first time in Ref.[10], in quantizing magnetic field it is necessary to take into account the diamagnetic surface currents.
+Neglecting dissipation the transverse thermal current and energy flux are given by the sum of bulk and surface components.
+With the diamagnetic currents accounted[10] the transport coefficients satisfies the phenomenological Einstein and Onsager relationships.